redis/redis-om-python/README.md

 If you run into trouble or have any questions, we're here to help!

-First, check the [FAQ](docs/faq.md).
-If you don't find the answer there, hit us up on the [Redis Discord Server](http://discord.gg/redis).
+Hit us up on the [Redis Discord Server](http://discord.gg/redis) or [open an issue on GitHub](https://github.com/redis-developer/redis-om-python/issues/new).

 ## ✨ So How Do You Get RediSearch and RedisJSON?